shybovycha/testerka2/README.md

 $ bower install
 ```

 **IMPORTANT:** you will also have to specify the JDBC params to connect to the database in `src/main/resources/application.properties`.
-Currently the system only supports MySQL.
+Currently the system only supports MySQL and PosgreSQL.

 Then, create a JAR file with Maven and using the `worker` profile: